healingdrawing/task-localhost/README.md

 - - the `uploads` folder, used to manage file uploads/deletions/shows for servers.
 It is not a static part of the project, and managed separately, to prevent extra activity.
 This folder includes `.gitignore` file, to prevent uploading files to the repository.
 Checking for `.gitignore` file is hardcoded into the `runme` file.
 For any configuration you can use `/uploads` to uploads page, which is hardcoded into the `runme` file.
-- - the `settings` file, configured properly.
+- - the `settings` file, which is configured properly.
 Follow the examples in the `settings` file on your own risk, or do not touch it(it is educational project, aimed to satisfy task requirements in strictly limited time period).

 So finally it should looks like: